“We see you as a commodity.”

 Ouch.
 Painful words after years of great service.
 The first time I heard a customer say those words, I was indignant until I realized how they saw me was far more important than how I saw myself.

 Take a discerning look at your competitors and yourselves.
 There’s probably a lot of sameness.
 Change is a lot easier when your customer sees your product or solution as the same product or solution they can get someplace else.
 Take a look at your products and solutions through your customer’s eyes.
 How does your product or solution interact with your customer’s business?
 What ideas can you bring to improve how your product or solution affects inflection points and latencies within your customer’s business?
 What if you could improve the order to cash flow for your customers?
 What if you could reposition your solution to bring value not only to your customer, but your customer’s customer?
-If your customers believe they can buy your solution and products somewhere else, it’s incumbent on you to sell the value that you bring beyond the product and service.
+If your customers believe they can buy your solution and products somewhere else, it’s incumbent on you to sell the value proposition that you bring beyond the product and service.

 Here’s another one: “It’s not you, really, it’s me.”